Learn something new every day

 Logistics and transportation issues are critical to sourcing decisions.
 Any company considering international suppliers must create an infrastructure of staging and storing locations in these nations.
 Contracts with shipping and transportation companies add to the costs of global sourcing for manufacturing plants.

 This can lead to an increase of supply chain risk as regards quality assurance while trying to reduce cost structure.
-The major reasons for global sourcing are to take advantage of the low cost of labour, but this low cost is not always low, as it disregards the costs associated with a higher inventory to increase buffer, transportation costs, obsolescence costs and the general costs of administering business relationships abroad.
+The major reasons for global sourcing are to take advantage of the low cost of labor, but this low cost is not always low, as it disregards the costs associated with a higher inventory to increase buffer, transportation costs, obsolescence costs and the general costs of administering business relationships abroad.

 The compatibility with just in time sourcing poses a great challenge for companies that engage in global sourcing, because of the risk of response time, loss of trust among supply chain partners, loss of intellectual property and increased vulnerability.